 Battle Mountain completed a large exploration program consisting of soil and rock sampling, a ground magnetometer survey, geological mapping, and re-logging and sampling Maymac drill core.
 Several large areas of anomalous Au and Cu in soils (+As, Zn) were identified in the Texas, Potter Palmer, Granada and Bruce areas.
 A number of areas of anomalous Ni-Co-Cr in soils were also defined.
 Five diamond drill holes were completed in the Texas and Potter Palmer areas.

 In 2001 Gold City Industries Ltd. acquired both the “Midway” and Rainbow properties and amalgamated these properties to form a larger Midway property.
 During 2001, Gold City completed a small exploration program consisting of rock geochemistry and limited vegetation, heavy mineral and silt sampling.
 Rock sampling yielded significant values in copper and gold in the Bruce and Texas area and gold and silver from the Midway Mine.
 A gold-mercury association was noted in the Texas and Bruce areas.
-One heavy mineral sample was collected from Murray Gulchon the eastern portion of the property was high in gold and anomalous platinum
+One heavy mineral sample was collected from Murray Gulchon, the eastern portion of the property was high in gold and anomalous platinum.

 In 2003, Gold City Industries Ltd. carried out a trenching and sampling program on their Midway gold property.
 Work focused on the Picture Rock Quarry area (082ESE242).
 In 2004, Gold City established three grids on the Midway property near the quarry totaling 15.2 kilometres and 704 soils samples were collected.
-Merit Mining Corp. (formerly Jantri Resources Inc.) exercised its option to acquire a 100% interest in Gold City Industries Ltd.’s British Columbia assets, pursuant to an option agreement dated September 15, 2004.
+Merit Mining Corp. (formerly Jantri Resources Inc.) exercised its option to acquire a 100 per cent interest in Gold City Industries Ltd.’s British Columbia assets, pursuant to an option agreement dated September 15, 2004.

 In 2004, Gold City Industries Ltd. expanded the soil grids over the Picture Rock and Lone Boulder Hill areas.
 Multiple zones of anomalous gold with a max grade of 426 parts per billion were observed (Banas, A., Dufresne, M. (2013-11-25): Technical Report for the Greenwood Gold Project).